-Clinical findings consistent with the haemolytic uraemic syndrome (HUS) were rarely reported in patients receiving gemcitabine (see section 4.8).
+Clinical findings consistent with the haemolytic uraemic syndrome (HUS) were rarely reported (post-marketing data) in patients receiving gemcitabine (see section 4.8).
+HUS is a potentially life-threatening disorder.
 Gemcitabine should be discontinued at the first signs of any evidence of microangiopathic haemolytic anaemia, such as rapidly falling haemoglobin with concomitant thrombocytopaenia, elevation of serum bilirubin, serum creatinine, blood urea nitrogen, or LDH.
 Renal failure may not be reversible with discontinuation of therapy and dialysis may be required.